 - Transducers and Inverse transducers

 1. Classification of Transducers based on transduction Principle

-This is first type of classification of transducer.
-The transducer are classified on the basis of principle of transduction such as resistive, inductive, capacitive, etc. depending upon hoe they convert the input quantity into resistance, inductance, and capacitance respectively.
+This is the first type of classification of a transducer.
+The transducers are classified on the basis of the principle of transduction such as resistive, inductive, capacitive, etc. depending upon how they convert the input quantity into resistance, inductance, and capacitance respectively.
 For example,

-Thermistor is Resistive transducer since it changes resistance on account of change of temperature.
+A thermistor is a resistive transducer since it changes resistance on account of the change of temperature.

-Magnetostriction gauge is a Inductive transducer since magnetic property (Inductance) changes on account of change of pressure and stress.
+Magnetostriction gauge is an Inductive transducer since magnetic property (Inductance) changes on account of a change of pressure and stress.

 Variable Capacitance Pressure Gauge is a Capacitive transducer since it changes the capacitance on account of change in pressure.